ProgrammingLyss/ProgrammingLyss.github.io/README.md

 ## [Code Review Video](https://youtu.be/02DJC1O0cGg)
 At the start of this course, I conducted an informal code review of the 3 artifacts I chose for enhancement.
 This code review analyzes the code of each artifact in its current condition and discusses the plan for enhancement based off identified areas of improvement.
+This code review video also demonstrates my mastery of Course Outcome 2: Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

 ## [Software Design/Engineering Artifact - Simple Calculator Application](https://github.com/ProgrammingLyss/ProgrammingLyss.github.io/tree/main/Simple%20Calculator%20Application)
 ### I. Briefly describe the artifact.
 What is it?
 When was it created?